rollkit/docs/tutorials/wordle.md

 ignite chain build && ignite rollkit init
 ```

-This will create a `~/.wordle` directory with all the necessary files to run a rollup on a local DA network.
+This will create a `~/.wordle` directory with all the necessary files to run a chain on a local DA network.

 Now let's initialize a `rollkit.toml` file in the `worldle` directory by running: